Nanolx/NanoDroid/README.md

   * install either Fake Store or Play Store
      * grant signature spoofing permission to Fake Store or Play Store
          * go to System Settings > Apps > Permissions > Signature Spoofing for that
+         * on some ROMs you have to tap on the 3-dot-menu `Show System Apps` to see Fake Store

 ### SafetyNet